ganrad/openai-api-router/frontend/README.md

    ai_app_name | Yes | Set this to the name of an AI Application.
-This name should map and correspond to one of the AI Applications (App ID's) configured in the backend! sysPrompt | No | This parameter is used to set the default system prompt. user | No | This parameter can be used to specify the user principal / identity, making the Azure OpenAI API call. ai_search_app | No | This is a required parameter for Azure OpenAI OYD (On Your Data) API calls.
+This name should map and correspond to one of the AI Applications (App ID's) configured in the backend! sysPrompt | No | This parameter is used to set the default system prompt. user | No | This parameter can be used to specify the user principal / identity, making the Azure OpenAI API call. search_params.ai_search_app | No | This is a required parameter for Azure OpenAI OYD (On Your Data) API calls.
 Specify the name of the AI Search application.
 This name should map and correspond to one of the AI Applications (App ID's) configured in the backend.

 ### B. Run the AI Chat Application on a Azure Linux Virtual Machine